Dollar inches higher but prospects stay dreary

 Analysts said the euro could see marginal impact from Germany's general election on Sunday.

-Chancellor Angela Merkel is seeking a third term but there are doubts she will be able to maintain her centre-right coalition, which could complicate her euro zone policy.
+Chancellor Angela Merkel is seeking a third term but there are doubts she will be able to maintain her center-right coalition, which could complicate her euro zone policy.

 The euro was down 0.1 percent against the yen at 134.31 yen, not far from a near four-year high of 134.94 yen touched on Thursday.